 Well, in-sample data is only useful in the following ways:

 Given the topic of this post, you’ll notice something missing from that list: measuring the performance of a trading strategy.

 Any estimate of performance you derive from an in-sample test is plagued with overfitting and similar backtesting bias and is likely to be an optimistic estimate – unless your entire development process is watertight…but that’s a story for another time.

 The solution to overfitting bias is adopting a sensible approach to the markets and strategy development.
 This includes:

-Like an annoying uncle who won’t stop shouting at the 6 o’clock news, I’ll repeat myself: don’t use in-sample data to measure your strategy’s performance unless you have been very very very careful!
+I’ll repeat myself: don’t use in-sample data to measure your strategy’s performance unless you have been very very very careful!

-Like taxes, this one is unavoidable.
+This one is unavoidable.
 So, rather than spending an eternity trying to eliminate this bias entirely, just be aware of it and accept that, generally, your strategies won’t perform as well in the markets as they did in your simulations.

 You’ll commonly introduce data-mining bias when selecting the best performer from a bunch of strategy variants, variables or markets to continue developing.
 If you’re persistent enough in trying strategies and markets, you’ll eventually find one that performs well simply due to luck.

 Think of it this way.
 Say you develop a trend following strategy in FX.
 The strategy crushes its backtest on EUR/USD but flops on USD/JPY.
 Any sensible person would trade the EUR/USD market, right?
 Sure, but you’ve just introduced selection bias into your process.
 Now, your estimate of the strategy’s performance is upwardly biased.
 Should you throw the strategy in the bin?
 Not necessarily.
 Maybe it performed well on EUR/USD specifically for good reason.
 But nevertheless, some selection bias has crept into your development process.